theomaro/express-mysql-api-starter/README.md

 # express-mysql-starter

-A starter template for building backend MVC RESTful API with express and MySQL
+A starter template for building a MVC backend RESTful API with Node.js, Express.js and MySQL